RCIA – Becoming Catholic

 A baptized Christian who has made a decision to possibly enter the Catholic Church.
 A candidate can also be a baptized Catholic who has never received First Communion or any religious instruction.

 As you discern God’s call, please know of our prayers for you and offer of support and encouragement.
-If you have any questions, please email Janice Rees, the Coordinator of Religious Education at email@example.com.
+If you have any questions or to register for the class, please email Travis Moger at email@example.com